robkuz/robkuz.github.io/_posts/2017-12-18-Dependency-Management.md

     }
 ```

 Ok this works.
 However only if the types used within `SomeDependencyType` are from the library layer.
-As soon you it starts to contain types from the
+As soon as theystart to contain types from the Business Layers the compiler will start to complain.
-Business Layers the compiler will start to complain.
-So that won't work but the temptation will be there.
-The solution will be then to define seperate *dependency* - types for each function so that
+So that approach won't work but the temptation will be there none theless.
+The solution for now is then to define seperate *dependency* - types for each function so that

 ```fsharp
 module HighLevelBiz =